 The chiffon cake is so delicious and fluffy that you could eat it by itself, but it is even better served as a dessert for special occasions such as a birthday or Mother's Day.

-This vanilla chiffon cake goes well with many fillings and is perfect as a layer cake.
+This vanilla chiffon cake goes well with many fillings and is perfect as a layer cake like in my Strawberry whipped cream cake recipe.
 But we like to eat it simply with a sprinkle of confectioner's sugar and fresh seasonal fruit.

 The egg whites and the egg yolks are separated, and we keep the same principle by whipping the egg whites to find this airy texture and the addition of the egg yolks offers then a richer and more tasty texture to the chiffon cake, and above all, you will not have any rest.